 Tangerine offers a variety of financial products similar to traditional banks including:

-Savings accounts: High-interest savings account for general savings, TFSA, RRSP, US$ and RRIF.
+Savings accounts: For general savings, TFSA, RRSP, US$, and RRIF.

 Chequing account: Some of the features that differentiate Tangerine’s chequing account from the Big Banks and make it stand out are: